-The next actuarial valuation will be carried out as at 31 March 2019.
+The next actuarial valuation will be carried out as at 31 March 2022.
+The Funding Strategy Statement will also be reviewed at that time.

 20 Actuarial Present Value of Promised Retirements

 In addition to the triennial funding valuation, the fund's actuary also undertakes a valuation of the pension fund liabilities, on an IAS19 basis, every year using the same base data as the funding valuation rolled forward to the current financial year, but taking account of changes in membership numbers and updating assumptions to the current year.
 This valuation is not carried out on the same basis as that used for setting fund contribution rates and the fund accounts do not take account of liabilities to pay pensions and other benefits in the future.
 In order to assess the value of benefits on this basis, the actuary has updated the actuarial assumption(set out below) from those used for funding purposes (see Note 19).
 The actuary has also valued ill health and death benefits in line with IAS19.